Gurdwara Nanak Piao: History

-A story goes that during his stay in Delhi, rumours spread that Guru Nanak by the grace of God had revived a dead elephant.
+A story goes that during his stay in Delhi, rumors spread that Guru Nanak by the grace of God had revived a dead elephant.
 Emperor Sikander Shah Lodi learned of this holy man who had won the admiration of all the Hindu and Muslim divines of Delhi and had brought a dead elephant to life.
-It is said that when one of his favourite royal elephants died, he sent for the Guru and requested him to revive his elephant too.
+It is said that when one of his favorite imperial elephants died, he sent for the Guru and requested him to revive his elephant too.
 But the Guru refused to oblige him.
 Consequently, the Guru was immediately imprisoned.
-In the prison his deep compassion for the suffering of prisoners had a great moral and spiritual influence on the prison officials.
-They informed the Emperor that Guru Nanak was not an idolater and that as a saint he was greatly respected all the people including Hindus and Muslims.
+In the prison, his deep compassion for the suffering of prisoners had a great moral and spiritual influence on the prison officials.
+They informed the Emperor that Guru Nanak was not an idolater and that as a saint he was greatly respected by all the people including Hindus and Muslims.

 A strange thing happened during the imprisonment of Guru Nanak.
 A great earthquake shook the capital on 3 July 1505.
-According to a chronicler "the mountains were overturned and lofty edifices were dashed to the ground.
+According to a chronicler, "the mountains were overturned and lofty edifices were dashed to the ground.
 The living thought the day of judgment had come and for dead the day of resurrection".
-Many thought that the new Faqir Nanak who had been imprisoned by the Emperor had cursed the King and the empire.
-This or some other equally strong influence like the intervention of the Chisti Sufi saints changed the mind of Emperor and he ordered the release of the Guru Nanak and at his request many other prisoners were released with the Guru.
+Many thought that the new Faqir Nanak who the Emperor had imprisoned had cursed the Emperor and the empire.
+This or some other equally strong influence like the intervention of the Chisti Sufi saints changed the mind of the Emperor and he ordered the release of Guru Nanak.
+At his request, many other prisoners were released with the Guru.